sankeer28/DiscordBot-v2/README.md

 - `download <URL>`: Downloads and returns video to chat.
 Supports URLs from these [websites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)
 - `cat`: random cat gif.
 - `dog`: random dog gif.
 - `sherlock <username>`: returns all sites where the user has created an account.
+Uses [Sherlock-project](https://github.com/sherlock-project/sherlock)
+- `expose <username>`: returns all sites where the user has created an account.
+Uses modified [WhatsMyName](https://github.com/C3n7ral051nt4g3ncy/WhatsMyName-Python)
 ### Note: The bot has a message history feature, it will remember last 10 comments, you can change this number on line 74